 Getting Our Home Ready for Homeschool

 As for our daughter, well, she needs a little (and by little I mean a lot) of supervision.
 We had to have her work area in a place that would be completely visible to us, so we could stay on top of her.
 We were short on room, so we had to find a solution that wouldn’t take up much space.
-This desk was it!
-You can see the whole post on how we put it together.
+A small ladder desk was the perfect solution for us.
+You can see the whole post on how we put our homeschool station together.
 It’s perfectly slim, and the chair doubles up as a storage bin for all her notebooks and supplies!
 It matches our home decor perfectly, so I was more than willing to put it in our family room.

 It’s so important to remain organized for the school year.
 You need to set up an area where you can have everything you need available.
 You certainly don’t want to spend half the day looking for things that your child needs in order to do their work.
 So I recommend having a dedicated cabinet or desk to keep everything related to homeschooling.
 We’re keeping each child’s things in their own desks, and I have an area of my own where I keep important papers and extra materials.
 I really feel that being organized is key to having a successful year!